mumble-voip/mumble-releng-vcpkg/README.md

 `Xquartz`

+vcpkg recommends using `gcc` which can be installed using homebrew.

 From a terminal cd to the cloned `mumble-releng-experimental` git repository, set execute permission, and run the following command:

 `./get-mumble_deps.sh`